-While many factors affect the employee experience, the employee-employer relationship is the most comprehensive, complex, and connected factor in terms of employee happiness, morale, and productivity.
+While many factors affect employee experience management, the employee-employer relationship is the most comprehensive, complex, and connected factor regarding employee morale, happiness, and productivity.

-There are many things that the manager can do to nurture the employee relationship and experience and many ways in which an employee experience manager can help their team to better nurture a relationship:
+There are many things that the manager can do to nurture the employee relationship and experience and many ways in which employee experience management can help their team to better nurture a relationship:

-- Give manager tools, guidelines, and aids on how and when to interact with their teams.
+- Give managers tools, guidelines, and aids on how and when to interact with their teams.

 Continuous Healthy Communications

-Like in any relationship, the organizational relationship with the employees relies heavily on communication.
-Communication from management to front line employees, communication among peers, communication from HQ to the field, etc. Make sure you have healthy communication practices and tools to facilitate healthy relationships with your teams and to give them a positive experience.
+Like any relationship, the organizational relationship with the employees relies heavily on employee communication.
+Management’s communication to frontline employees, communication among peers, communication from HQ to the field, etc. Make sure you have healthy practices to overcome communication problems and tools to facilitate healthy relationships with your teams and to give them a positive experience.

-Technology is a powerful tool, when it comes to shaping the employee experience it is an unseparated part of the employee’s journey.
-From the moment we join the company, and through our day to day technology is always there by our side.
+Technology is a powerful tool.
+When it comes to shaping the employee experience, it can prove to be an essential part of the employee’s journey.
+From the moment we join the company and through our day-to-day, technology is always there by our side.
 And the better our technological experience is, the more positive the overall employee experience will be.

-So, how can technology enhance the employee experience?
+So, how can technology enhance employee experience management?

 Providing a Tailored Experience

-One of the most unique things that technology can contribute to the employee experience is to personalize the experience for the user.
-Managers, front-line employees, and sometimes even people in different locations may have different needs and different work environments.
-With the right technological tools, you can make sure each employee will have a personalized experience that is tailored for them but without investing much effort in doing so.
+One of the unique things that technology can contribute to the employee experience is personalizing the experience for the user.
+Managers, frontline employees, and sometimes even people in different locations may have different needs and work environments.

-We can’t always be with our employees and whisper over their shoulders, but we can definitely provide them with all the resources they need.
-We all know how frustrating it can be when during your onboarding phase you need to search and chase resources, not sure yet what to do and when.
-With technology putting everything our teams need under one roof is easy.
-From making sure they have everything they need for on-boarding, to making their training courses available, sharing the most up to date company protocols, or simply making their cheat sheet they need so much available.
-With the right technology, it’s all there and always available.
+We can’t always be with our employees and whisper over their shoulders, but we can provide them with all the digital experiences they need.
+We all know how frustrating it can be when you need to search and chase resources during your onboarding phase, not sure yet what to do and when.

 Remove Friction for a Positive Experience

-What is it in your organization that requires a lot of effort from your team?
+What in your organization requires a lot of effort from your team?
 If you answer this question, you can probably find the right technological tool that will make it easy to remove friction and effort for your team and improve the employee experience.

-For example, in manufacturing companies, many times reporting from the floor is difficult and requires finding the closet computer station.
-By allowing the teams to report from the mobile, you are saving them much effort and increasing the likelihood of accurate detailed reports, while at the same time improving the employee experience.
+For example, in manufacturing companies, reporting from the floor is often tricky and requires finding the closest computer station.
+By allowing teams to report from their mobile devices, you are saving them much effort and increasing the likelihood of accurate, detailed reports while at the same time improving digital employee experience management.

 Bridging the Gap from Senior Leadership to Frontline Employees

-The bigger the organization, the more significant the gap is between the senior management and the front line employees.
+The bigger the organization, the more significant the gap is between the senior management and frontline employees.
 However, with the right technological tools, this gap can be bridged.
-Give your senior management the tools they need to keep your team up to date, to share success, to align on company goals, and to ‘get closer’ to the front line employee.
+Give your senior management the tools they need to keep your team up to date, share success, align on company goals, and get closer to the frontline employee.

-Employee experience came into the radar of human resource management for a reason.
-The reason?
-It became clear to managers that their employees were the cornerstone of the organization and that their experience and well-being couldn’t be ignored in favor of the customer.
+Employee experience management came into the radar of human resource management for a reason.
+Why?
+Because it became clear to managers that their employees were the cornerstone of the organization and that their experience and well-being couldn’t be ignored in favor of the customer.

-To wrap it up, when your employees feel fulfilled, happy, and satisfied than their positive energy and vibes will rub off on the customer.
+When your employees feel fulfilled, happy, and satisfied – their positive energy and vibes will rub off on the customer.